-- Failing Infrastructure – Implementing the ‘flow through method’ requires working transfer structures and slide gates.
+- Failing Infrastructure – Implementing the ‘steady state primary’ requires working transfer structures and slide gates.
 For this project, the team specifically chose plants with mostly working transfer structures as those sites would be able to implement recommendations regarding modifications to the flow of water through the ponds.
 The MRWA portion of the project team strongly believes that many sites have transfer structures which are not working well enough to implement this method.

-- Lack of knowledge – The ‘flow through’ method was developed over the course of this project.
+- Lack of Knowledge – The ‘steady state primary’ method was developed over the course of this project.
 The project team has been able to share the concept with most of the project sites, and has created two case studies to showcase the benefits, however, most pond operators in the state are still unaware of it as an operational strategy to achieve better nutrient treatment.
 Additional assessments, presentations, and case studies would help to spread this operating strategy to operators throughout the state.

-The first objective moving forward as a result of this project is to drive implementation of the ‘flow through’ method with more of the pilot project sites.
+The first objective moving forward as a result of this project is to drive implementation of the ‘steady state primary’ method with more of the pilot project sites.
 Several sites are in the process of implementing this method over the summer of 2021.
-Continued guidance, technical assistance, and follow up will help these sites to complete their pilot test of the method, quantify the results and develop additional case studies to continue highlighting the savings opportunity for Minnesota ponds.
+Continued guidance, technical assistance, and follow up will help these sites to complete their pilot test of the method, quantify the results and develop additional case studies to continue highlighting the reduction and savings opportunity for Minnesota ponds.

 The team is also aware that there are many wastewater pond sites with failed infrastructure used to control the movement of water between the pond systems.
 The team would like to acquire a source of funding to help cities with wastewater pond sites to have these control structures repaired, and then to connect that repair process with improved operational strategies that are made possible through these repairs.
 Having control structures repaired and then teaching operators how to utilize the repaired structures to achieve better nutrient treatment would help these wastewater pond systems to achieve great nutrient treatment moving forward.